-So tomorrow we will head off and take three nights and four days to drive about 2,300 kms to Winnipeg, Manitoba so the days will primarily be sightseeing through our car windows but the scenery is incredible.
-We’ll depart Vancouver and travel through the Coastal Mountain range and then through the Monashee Mountains, the Selkirks and then the Rockies, descending the foothills through Calgary, Alberta and into the great western plains.
+We’ll depart Vancouver and travel through the Coastal Mountain range and then through the Monashee Mountains, the Selkirks and then the Rockies, descending the foothills through Calgary, Alberta and into the plains of Alberta, Saskatchewan and Manitoba.

-It’s the middle of summer in Canada so we expect temperatures in the mid to high 20’s C with some 30+ days and probably some really good lightning storms.
-We don’t get these in Vancouver proper, maybe one distant thunder roar but that’s about it.
+It’s the middle of summer in Canada so we expect temperatures in the mid to high 20’s C with some 30+ days and probably some really good late afternoon thunder and lightning storms.
+There is nothing better than a good storm on hot summer afternoon on the prairies or lake regions.

 We’ll visit family in Winnipeg for three days and then continue east and north for about 250 kms to Minaki, Ontario where we’ll park our vehicle and then take a boat transfer to our secluded waterfront cabin.
 There will be a few people in the relative area from four other cabins scattered throughout but it will essentially be us, the mosquitos, the black flies, lots of wildlife, the quiet and the stars.
 And some very good fresh water fishing!